akshayaparida/SIGN-UP-FORM/README.md

 # SIGN-UP-FORM

-The project given by The Odin Project.
+The project is given by The Odin Project.